 At one point, there were 40-plus installations around GM globally.
 During Mr. Knight’s assignment as plant manager of Oshawa Truck (Oshawa, Ontario, Canada), and working with a very limited launch budget, he developed a similar “Junior” version which was fabricated out of Creform tubing.
 This Junior SWE was later used in several plants where the moving conveyor was less of a realistic feature.
 Although it is slightly less realistic, the same concepts and “ah ha” moments were generated with the Junior version.

 In the early 2000’s, GM Europe did some work directly with Caterpillar (CAT) and they also built a few SWE installations.
 One year, an image of SWE was featured on CAT’s annual corporate report, representing their efforts to go lean.

 Still later, a healthcare group in Atlanta entered a cooperative relationship on lean activities with GM and they received the rights to operate their own SWE.
-That’s the last “export” of the method Ken Knight was aware of until a colleague of his circulated training materials from Lean Frontiers (www.leanfrontiers.com) featuring their Skillpoint for Job Instruction workshop (https://www.leanfrontiers.com/skillpointji/) which utilizes the SWE which was formerly the simulator built and housed at the Toyota-GM joint venture, New United Motor Manufacturing, Inc., (NUMMI) Plant in Fremont, California.
+That’s the last “export” of the method Ken Knight was aware of until a colleague of his circulated training materials from Lean Frontiers (www.leanfrontiers.com) featuring their Skillpoint for Job Instruction workshop (https://www.leanfrontiers.com/skillpointji/) which utilizes the SWE which was housed at the Toyota-GM joint venture, New United Motor Manufacturing, Inc., (NUMMI) Plant in Fremont, California.